Clark R. Mollenhoff: Life and career

 Born in Burnside, Iowa on April 16, 1921, to Margaret and Raymond E. Mollenhoff, Clark R. Mollenhoff graduated from high school in Webster City, Iowa.
 He began working for The Des Moines Register in 1942 while attending Drake University law school, from which he graduated in 1944.
 Mollenhoff then served two years in the U.S. Navy before returning to the Register.

+In 1955 he was given the Raymond Clapper Memorial Award for his Washington reporting.
 In 1958 Mollenhoff won the Pulitzer Prize for National Reporting, for a series exposing racketeering and fraud in the Teamsters Union.
 His work led to a successful crack-down on corruption within the Teamsters.

 In 1959 he received the Elijah Parish Lovejoy Award as well as an honorary Doctor of Laws degree from Colby College.

 Eisenhower Fellowships selected Mollenhoff as a USA Eisenhower Fellow in 1960.

 In 1965, Mollenhoff published Despoilers of Democracy, which provided details of corruption associated with Senate Majority Leader Lyndon B. Johnson (before he became president), in particular the Billie Sol Estes swindles and the TFX scandal of 1963, investigation into which was suspended after the assassination of John F. Kennedy.

 In 1969 he served for a year as Special Counsel to President Richard Nixon, after which he became the Register's Washington bureau chief.

-In 1977 Mollenhoff became a professor at Washington and Lee University in Lexington, Virginia while continuing to write a column for the Register.
+In 1976 Mollenhoff became a professor at Washington and Lee University in Lexington, Virginia while continuing to write a column for the Register.

 In 1988 he wrote a biography of John Vincent Atanasoff, the Iowa State College professor who invented the first electronic digital computer in 1939.
 Mollenhoff's book gives the Atanasoff perspective of the 1973 federal court decision of Honeywell v.
 Sperry Rand that ruled the ENIAC computer patent invalid, and drew attention to Atanasoff's work.

 Mollenhoff wrote twelve books and won many additional awards.

 While living in Lexington, Virginia, Clark R. Mollenhoff died of cancer on March 2, 1991 at the age of 69.

 The Clark Mollenhoff Award for Excellence in Investigative Reporting is awarded annually by the Institute on Political Journalism for the best investigative journalism article in a newspaper or magazine.